frederic-perez/AmE-dictionary/data/dictionary.md

 __harissa__ _n_ :three: A spicy North African sauce made from chili peppers, garlic, cumin, and other seasonings.
 __hark__ _v_ :two::hammer: (harking)
 __harlot__ _n_ _old-fashioned, disparaging_ A woman prostitute.
+__harmonium__ _n_ An organlike keyboard instrument that produces tones with free metal reeds actuated by air forced from a bellows. _Syn_ reed organ _She had played the harmonium for years, but her arthritic fingers could no longer master the keys._
 __harmonize__ _v_
 __harness__ _v_ :three::hammer: _Harnessing big data._
 __harp on__ _phr v_ :three: (harping on) To talk or write about to an excessive and tedious degree. _She told her she was always harping on him._